 (C) A new clause (E) is added to Section 9.1(c):

-“(E) in respect of a Share Forward Transaction, the Forward Price per Share and the Number of Shares;”
+“(E) in respect of a Share Forward Transaction, the [Price ] per Share and the Number of Shares;”

 (D) Clause (vi) of Section 9.1(e) is amended to read:

-dividend event]

 “(vi) any other similar event that, in the reasonable judgment of the Calculation Agent, may have a diluting or concentrative effect on the theoretical value of the relevant Shares.”

+(E) Section 9.1(e) of the Equity Definitions is amended by adding a new sub-paragraph (vii) as follows:

+"(vii) Party B eliminates its quarterly dividend or decreases or increases its quarterly dividend from the current level of USD0.125 per share."

+For purposes of this Potential Adjustment Event (vii), such event will be deemed to have a diluting or concentrative effect on the theoretical value of the relevant Shares for purposes of Section 9.1(c) of the Equity Definitions.

-(E) The second line of each of Section 9.3(b)(ii), Section 9.3(c)(ii) and Section 9.3(d)(ii) is deleted and replaced with, “Share Basket Option Transaction or Share Forward Transaction, the relevant Transaction will be cancelled as of the earlier of (i) the third Exchange Business Day following the Announcement Date and (ii) the twentieth Exchange Business Day before the Merger Date”.
+(F) The second line of each of Section 9.3(b)(ii), Section 9.3(c)(ii) and Section 9.3(d)(ii) is deleted and replaced with, “Share Basket Option Transaction or Share Forward Transaction, the relevant Transaction will be cancelled as of the earlier of (i) the third Exchange Business Day following the Announcement Date and (ii) the twentieth Exchange Business Day before the Merger Date”.

-(F) The second line of Section 9.6(c)(ii) is deleted and replaced with, “Transaction or Share Basket Option Transaction or Share Forward Transaction, the relevant Transaction will be cancelled as of”.
+(G) The second line of Section 9.6(c)(ii) is deleted and replaced with, “Transaction or Share Basket Option Transaction or Share Forward Transaction, the relevant Transaction will be cancelled as of”.

-(G) Section 9.7(a) is amended by replacing the words, “Share Basket Option Transaction” where they appear in the second line, with the words, “Share Basket Option Transaction or Share Forward Transaction”.
+(H) Section 9.7(a) is amended by replacing the words, “Share Basket Option Transaction” where they appear in the second line, with the words, “Share Basket Option Transaction or Share Forward Transaction”.

-(H) Section 9.7(b) is amended by:
+(I) Section 9.7(b) is amended by:

 replacing the words, “an option” where they appear in line 5 with the words, “a forward transaction”; and